 Spiritual life at Belmont Abbey is centered at the historic Abbey Basilica of Mary, Help of Christians, constructed with financial support from St. Katharine Drexel.
 The brick structure features Bavarian painted-glass windows.
 A granite platform where slaves were once sold has been carved out as a baptismal font, with a plaque that reads: “Upon this rock, men once were sold into slavery.
 Now upon this rock, through the waters of baptism, men become free children of God.”

 A Lourdes Grotto in the center of campus was dedicated in 1891 and has been given special status as a Pilgrimage Shrine for religious vocations.
-There is a special program of prayer each May.
+There is a special program of prayer at the Shrine each May.

-Despite the large number of non-Catholic students, ministry activities are distinctly Catholic.
+Despite a substantial number of non-Catholic students, ministry activities are distinctly Catholic.
 For those who are not Catholic, the College provides an active R.C.I.A. program.

-Campus housing accommodates about 625 students in seven residence halls, all of them single-gender.
-Another hundred students reside in off-campus apartments sublet by the College.
-The same rules apply to students living in the apartments as to those on campus.
+campus housing accommodates about 732 students in single-gender buildings.
 Overnight visitation by members of the opposite sex is prohibited.
 Students over 21 are allowed to possess and drink alcohol in moderation in the apartments for upper-class students, but only if no person under the age of 21 is present.
 Students under the age of 21 are not allowed to drink alcohol or even be in the presence of alcohol.

-The residence halls recently went through a major renovation, bringing Internet access, electrical upgrades and new lighting.
-In 2012, the College completed a new 13,000-square foot, state-of-the-art dining center, doubling the capacity to 350.
-The former dining hall has been converted into a new 24-hour Student Center with recreation and game tables and space for studying and socializing.
+The residence halls recently underwent a major renovation, bringing wireless Internet access, electrical upgrades and new lighting, heating and air conditioning.
+In 2012, the College completed a 13,000-square foot, state-of-the-art dining center, doubling the serving capacity and enabling continuous service throughout the day.
+The former dining hall has been converted into a new 24-hour Student Center.
 Student mailboxes and the campus post office are also located there.
 The Student Center is located in the midst of the residence halls and only 50 feet from freshman residences.
 Students also enjoy Holy Grounds Coffee Shop and Cafe, which has a piano and large-screen television, and The Catholic Shoppe, a religious book and goods store on campus.